Cyberpunk 2077 romance guide: how to romance Judy, Panam, and more

 Kerry romance guide

 Kerry Eurodyne was a member of Samurai, Johnny Silverhand’s old band, and he’s still around in V’s time, looking much the same.
-To romance him, you’ll need to be male V.
+To romance him, you’ll need to have a masculine voice and body type.

 The first step to finding Kerry in Cyberpunk 2077 is to complete the side missions involving Rogue and Johnny: Chippin’ In, and then Blistering Love.
 After this, you’ll be able to embark on the Holdin’ On quest, where you’ll meet Kerry for the first time in the present day.